 Dr. Steven F. Hotze’s suit was filed May 5, 2013, after the NFIB decision.
 Hotze founded the Hotze Health & Wellness Center over 22 years ago with two employees.
 The practice now employs 75 and endeavors to change the way women and men are treated in midlife.
 The practice does not accept insurance payments and is a cash pay practice.

-The employees receive insurance as part of their compensation.
+The employees receive affordable burial insurance for senior kin as part of their compensation.
 Business choices under Obamacare are substantial fines, significant increases in health insurance costs or reducing staff by layoffs or in employee work hours.
 Hotze found these choices and the government’s intrusion into the doctor/patient relationship untenable.
 As there were Obamacare constitutional issues, including the Origination Clause, that had not yet decided by the Supreme, Hotze felt compelled to challenge the law.

 All Three Cases One Level From the Supreme Court